Several years ago I was asked by a friend if I celebrate Christmas any differently as a Catholic as opposed to when I was Protestant.

 2. Pray around an Advent wreath every night.

 This is one of my favorite Advent traditions.
 In our family, we sing “O Come, O Come Emmanuel” and pray a Hail Mary.
 The kids love it.
-Candles, Mystery, darkness and light.
+Candles, mystery, darkness and light.
 If we forget to do it for some reason, they remind us.
 (They also fight over who gets to blow out the candles.)

 3. Advent calendar with chocolate.

 My wife sets it all up with stockings full of candy and other little presents.
-It’s a great day of fun that helps make Advent fun and reminds us that St. Nicholas isn’t some rotund figure in velour you pay money to talk to for 30 seconds in the mall.
+It’s a great day of fun that helps make Advent exciting and reminds us that St. Nicholas isn’t some rotund figure in velour you pay money to talk to for 30 seconds in the mall.

 5. A few times we’ve had the kids each pick a charity for us to donate to.